isabellahoch/engs1508-project/README.md

 2. Setting Up the Backend:
-Install dependencies: `pip install -r backend/requirements.txt` Create a .env file in the backend directory and set the necessary environment variables
+Install dependencies: `pip install -r backend/requirements.txt` Create a `.env` file in the backend directory and set the necessary environment variables according to `.env.example`

 3. Setting Up the Frontend:

 Install dependencies: `npm install`
-Adjust environment variables in the .env file as needed to point to API URL.
+Adjust environment variables in the `.env` file as needed to point to API URL (see `.env.example`)

 4. Running the Application: